Back to docs

 var host = request.headers['host'].value;

-// Strip the /lp prefix so Flint receives the correct path
+// Strip the /use-cases prefix so Flint receives the path from root

 request.uri = '/';